-The bunker have been easier by the day to get.
-They have been in the port and, for a change, fairly easy to catch.
-Here’s the kicker; now that you’ve got the prime choice in bait, they don’t want it and want frozen.
-Yup.
-That’s right.
+The bunker have been in the port and easier by the day to get for a change.
+But here’s the kicker.
+Now that you’ve got the prime choice in bait, they don’t want it and want frozen.
+Yup, that’s right.
 So here’s the lesson: try both—one dead and one live—and see what gets hit on better.
 We couldn’t figure out what the deal was with the live bait after marking fish until we tried the switch up.
 Who would’ve thought?
-Also, don’t forget about the cans.
-They have been holding sardines, and a sardine will always get hit—even when the ocean presents itself as a dump!
+Also don’t forget about the cans.
+They have been holding sardines and a sardine will always get hit.
+Even when the ocean presents itself as the so-called dump!

 Cobia.
 They are all over.
 Get out there with your bucktails and look around.
-No place specific, but the reefs are a good start, hint hint.
-Also try the big drop, swimming right up to the boat lately!
+No place specific, but the reefs are a good start.
+Also try the big drop; they’re swimming right up to the boat lately!
 Late in the day they have been surfacing on rays, turtles and free swimming.
 They love some live bait too.

-Don’t forget about chicken rigging all the monster sea bass and triggerfish!
-Man, we have had some studs lately.
+And don’t forget about chicken rigging all the monster sea bass and triggerfish!
+Man we have had some studs lately.
 It’s a lot of fun for the kids.